knpuniversity/rest/knpu/project-routing.rst

 Separate URLs from our Web Interface?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-But wait!
-In the web version of our app, we're already able to fill out a
+But hold up!
+In the web version of our app, we're already able to create a new
-form and submit it via POST to ``/programmers`` to create a new programmer.
+programmer by filling out a form and submitting it via POST to ``/programmers``.
 This either re-renders the HTML page with errors or redirects us.

 Why not just reuse the ``/programmers`` URL and make it work for our API?
-We'd just need to make it able to accept JSON request data, and be smart
+To do this we'd need to make it accept JSON request data, become smart
 enough to return errors as JSON and do something other than a redirect on
 success.
 If we did that, ``/programmers`` could be used by a browser to get
 HTML *or* by an API client to pass JSON back and forth.